Cashew Matcha Latte, Easy, Low Carb and Vegan

 3. Add the matcha and blend everything until it’s smooth.

-4. If the latte has cooled down too much, you can heat it up again in the saucepan or pour it straight into a mug.
+4. If the latte has cooled down too much, you can heat it again in the saucepan or pour it straight into a mug.

-Ways to Serve Cashew Matcha Latte
+Ways to Enjoy a Cashew Matcha Latte

 This latte tastes great with chocolate, or you can also try it with low-carb cookies like Lemon Biscotti or Dark Chocolate Clusters.